 The Mary M. (as Kadie affectionately calls her) was named after Louisville-native and first woman steamboat captain, Mary Millicent Miller.
-A woman steamboat captain was unheard of in the mid-1800s and Mary’s license application was very controversial.
-Her skill, knowledge and perseverance gained national attention, and on February 16, 1884, Mary became Captain Mary M. Miller.
-Learn about Mary M. Miller the woman when you go on a Mary M. Miller boat cruise with Kadie Engstrom.
+A female captain was unheard of in the mid-1800s and Mary’s license application was very controversial.
+Her skill, knowledge and perseverance gained national attention, and on February 16, 1884, she became Captain Mary M. Miller.
+Learn about the historical captain when you go on a Mary M. Miller boat cruise with Kadie Engstrom.

 Learn more: The Belle of Louisville Riverboats, 401 W. River Rd., Louisville, KY; (502) 574-2992

-The Shawnee once lived in our area, and their story is shared at the Falls’ Interpretive Center.
-Much like Dani, Shawnee women held positions as leaders.
+Shawnee women held positions as leaders in this region around what we now know as The Falls of the Ohio State Park.
 Their purpose was to make sure the wishes of the tribe’s council were carried out.
-Women also tended to the crops, keeping what they harvested for their families.
-Dani’s great work with the Foundation has yielded a great harvest for the Falls of the Ohio.
-In addition to the Interpretive Center’s recent renovation, a new website and orientation film are in the works.
+Women also tended to the crops, harvesting food for their families.
+The Falls of the Ohio Foundation has yielded a great harvest for the Falls of the Ohio.

 Learn more: The Falls of the Ohio, 201 W. Riverside Dr., Clarksville, IN; (812) 280-9970